Learning Outcomes

 Suggested curricular flow through the major

 The Russian major was designed with the hope that all of our students would spend time abroad on the Dickinson in Tbilisi, Georgia program.
-As a result, we developed the curriculum so that a student who did study abroad could complete all the requirements for the major, as long as they followed a few guidelines.
+As a result, we developed the curriculum so that a student who studies abroad can complete all the requirements for the major, as long as they follow a few guidelines.
 The Russian major is also designed to accommodate students with double majors.

 Rather than specify courses that you “must” have in a given semester, we have provided some general guidelines.
 You should think of these guidelines as giving you a fast track into the major – providing maximum flexibility in your junior and senior year.